kq1231/timely/tasks.md

 **Inshaa Allah**

-- All entries will be shown in order of closeness to DateTime.
+- All entries will be shown in order of closeness to DateTime. -D
 - Only one task for a date.
-If already a task exists for that date, sub-entry input screen will update that task instead of creating a new one.
+If already a task exists for that date, sub-entry input screen will update that task instead of creating a new one. -D
 - Remove the "Name" parameter from `Tab2Model` by marking it nullable.
 Group nullable fields together for clarity.